hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 The following diagram depicts the required network topology for a KVM installation.

-<a href="javascript:window.open('/content/documentation/media/topology_kvm.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">KVM deployment of HP Helion OpenStack (opens in a new window)</a>
+<a href="javascript:window.open('/content/documentation/media/topology_kvm.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">KVM deployment of HP Helion OpenStack beta (opens in a new window)</a>

-For detailed network requirements, see [HP Helion OpenStack&#174; Installation: Prerequisites](/helion/openstack/ga/install/prereqs/#network_prepare).
+For detailed network requirements, see [Installation: Prerequisites](/helion/openstack/ga/install/prereqs/#network_prepare).

 ### Create and identify environment variables file ### {#envvars}

 Before installing, make sure you have created the environment variables file that is required for installation.

-For more information, see [HP Helion OpenStack&reg;: Creating an Environment Variables File for Installation](/helion/openstack/ga/install/envars/).
+For more information, see [Creating an Environment Variables File for Installation](/helion/openstack/ga/install/envars/).

 ### Prepare baremetal.csv file ### {#csv}